FAQ's by Travellers

 Foodstuffs from Rodrigues can be imported/exported without clearance from the Agricultural authorities.

-A traveller aged 18 years or above is allowed to import tobacco, spirit, wine, ale or beer in the following quantities free of duty, excise duty and taxes and may choose ONLY ONE from the following options:
+A traveller aged 18 years or above is allowed to import tobacco, spirit, wine, ale or beer in the following quantities free of duty, excise duty and taxes and may choose ONLY ONE from the following options which is applicable up to 31 December 2022:

 |Option||Tobacco (including cigars and cigarettes) not exceeding||Spirits not exceeding||Wine, ale or beer not exceeding|